danialgoodwin/dev/cheat-sheets/microsoft-azure-cheat-sheet.md

 ## Quick Overview

 - DTU vs vCore
   - DTUs are a blend of compute, storage, and I/O. All scale together.
+This is more used by people who want simple/quick configurations.
   - vCore separates compute, storage, and I/O resources.